Honinb0n/uds-server-simulator/README.md

 ```

 ## Usage
-1. Run the uds-server-simulator, and it will initialize information from `config.json`.
-If you don't use the parameter `-e`, the program will use the default `CURRENT_ECU`'s value defined in `config.json`.
+1. Run `uds-server-simulator`, and it will initialize information from `config.json`.
+If you don't use the `-e` parameter, the program will use the default `CURRENT_ECU` value defined in `config.json`.

     ```
     Usage: